-How to make a Classic Pot Roast In The Slow Cooker- step by step instructions for a perfect winter dish.
-Perfect for a Sunday meal in the family or a cold night.
+How to make a Classic Chuck Roast In The Slow Cooker: Step-by-step instructions for an excellent winter dish.
+It's perfect for a Sunday meal in the family or a cold night.

 It is still cold in Minnesota even if Spring is coming, so last night, I decided to make this classic pot roast recipe with organic vegetables in the slow cooker.